 Becoming a Mother

 If you have decided to continue with your pregnancy, good prenatal care is important.
-Doctors and nurses are able to advise you on prenatal care and prenatal classes.
+Doctors, nurses and midwives are able to advise you on prenatal care and prenatal classes.
 There are agencies and groups in the community to help you after the baby is born.
 Financial assistance may be obtained through your local social assistance program.

 For a woman who has given birth and then changes her mind, adoption is still a choice.